 - For best results, make sure your ingredients are “dry” before you put them in the jar.

 - I used a quart sized mason jars, a smaller size would work for a side salad.

 - Placing a paper towel at the top of the jar will absorb excess moisture.

-- Avoid ingredients with strong odors, such as onions.
-Add this on serving day, if desired.
+- You may want to avoid ingredients with strong odors, such as onions.
+Add these on serving day, if desired.

-- The salads should stay fresh for 4-5 days.
+- The salads will stay fresh for 4-5 days.

 When you are ready, dump it out and arrange it on a plate.
 I think it’s very cool that the lettuce greens come out first and the toppings, well they end up on top.
 Stir and enjoy!

 If you need more inspiration, check out the beautiful salads over at the Lunch Box Bunch.